micahabanschick/Anilector/README.md

 ## Contributing

-Anyone is welcome to report bugs and contribute with pull requests on Github at https://github.com/micahabanschick/Flatiron_CLI_Application.
+Anyone is welcome to report bugs and contribute with pull requests on [this](https://github.com/micahabanschick/Anilector.)
+Github page.

 ## License

-The gem is available as open source under the terms of the MIT License.
+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).